Chukak/containers/docs/queue.md

 If the queue is empty, the result of the `front` method has an undefined behavior.
 Be careful when using this method.

 ## Get the last element
-Also, the `Queue` class has the `back` method which returns the first element in the queue at the moment.
+Also, the `Queue` class has the `back` method which returns the last element of the queue at the moment.
 ```cpp
 Queue<int> q = {1, 2, 3};
 ...